 I have switched from a DSLR system to a mirrorless system.
 There are several advantages, but one major good point is that a mirrorless camera is lighter and smaller.
 You can take it with you more often, if not every day, while a DSLR can be intimidating through its size and weight.

 Canon EOS 60D + EF-S 17-85mm F4.0-5.6 IS USM + EF 24mm F2.8 + EF 50mm F1.8 II + Samyang 8mm F3.5 fisheye + Tamron SP 70-300mm F4.0-5.6 VC USD.
 Then I switched to a mirrorless system, rich in elegance and high image quality : Fujifilm X-Pro1 + XF 18mm F2.0 + XF 35mm F1.4 + XF 55-200mm F 3.5 – 4.8 R LM OIS + Hoya 35mm F2.8 Manual Focus M42 Mount + Fujifilm X-T1 + XF 56mm F1.2 R and Fujifilm X100S with a fixed 23mm F2.0 lens.

 And this is what I use now :

-The colors that the X-Trans sensor from Fujifilm cameras can produce are simply stunning.
-Fuji is well known for its amazing optics which produce sharp and detail-rich images.
-I can assure you I am not payed, or encouraged by Fujifilm to endorse their products, this is simply my own opinion based on my comparative experiences in photo shooting.
+The colours that the X-Trans sensor from Fujifilm cameras can produce are simply stunning.
+Fuji is well-known for its amazing optics which produce sharp and detail-rich images.
+I can assure you I am not paid, or encouraged by Fujifilm to endorse their products, this is simply my own opinion based on my comparative experiences in photo shooting.
 With Fuji X-Trans APS-C sensors, coupled with amazing Fujinon XF lenses, the need for a Full-Frame camera is getting far away from me.
 Their cameras are very well build, in such an elegant way, which reminds you of Leica and classic famous 35mm film cameras.
 “Elegance” is the one word to describe a Fuji experience.